 In 2004 Habitat NWHC opened its building supply resale store, the ReStore.
 It has two main goals: generate a profit that can be used to build additional Habitat homes and help the environment by recycling used items that would probably otherwise go to local landfills.
 The store handles building materials, construction products, appliances and furniture and is open to the general public from 10am to 6pm Wednesday through Saturday.
 Donations of gently used items are always in need.

-In 2008 the ReStore opened its Deconstruction and Trader’s Village projects.
+In 2008 the ReStore opened its Deconstruction project.
 Deconstruction is the hand demolition of buildings in the reverse order of their construction in order to carefully remove materials for reuse and recycling.
 This technique reduces the disposal of materials into landfills, and provides materials to resale in our ReStore.
 If you have any Deconstruction projects arise, please keep us in mind.
-Trader’s Village is Houston’s largest flea market.
-The ReStore has a sales outlet location at Trader’s Village that is open on a regular basis.